Tammycodez/Tammycodez/README.md

 - 👋 Hi, I’m Tamara Papanda @Tammycodez on github
 - 👀 I’m interested in becoming a Full stack software developer in 2023
 - 🌱 I’m currently learning Software engineering @ALX
-- 💞️ I’m looking to collaborate on building real time projects that actively the everyday life of its users
+- 💞️ I’m looking to collaborate on building real time projects that actively improve  the everyday life of its users
 - 📫 How to reach me on preye31@gmail.com

 <!---